Tom Holland (footballer, born 1997): Club career

 In 2017, Holland signed a two-year contract with The New Saints, who were the champions of the Welsh Premier League at that time.
-He played 74 matches, including 5 Champions League qualifiers and 2 Europa League qualifiers.
-In both seasons, he was nominated for Welsh Premier League Young Player of the Year.
-He won the club's young player of the award two years in a row.
+He played 74 matches.

 After his contract ended with New Saints in 2019, Holland joined Waterford FC playing the latter half of the season in the Irish Premier Division.
-He played 18 games and scored the club's "goal of the season."
-In 2020, he left Waterford FC and re-signed for the New Saints on a 2.5 years deal.
-He made 31 appearances, including 2 Europa League Qualifiers.

 International career

 Holland was first inducted into the Irish under-17 national side in 2013.
 He made seven appearances.
 Then in 2016, he became part of the under-19 and under-21 levels.

-He is currently the education advisor at the Professional Football Association (PFA).